stfnh/ephtracking-viz/README.md

   var options = {

     // required
-    // select type of visualization (at the moment only 'line-chart')
+    // select type of visualization ('line-chart' or 'choropleth')
     type: 'line-chart',

     // add a title to the chart, optional but recommended